Neurodevelopmental support

 37 mainstream primary schools across Derby and Derbyshire are taking part in the PINS project.

-Neurodevelopmental pathway
+Neurodevelopmental Pathway

 The Neurodevelopmental Pathway is a specialist service responsible for the assessment of neurodevelopmental conditions such as Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).
 Referrals for an ADHD assessment for children will be considered from the age of 5 and a half years.